imtiazziko/LaplacianShot/README.md

 ```

 ### 3 Train and Test
-You can download the pretrained convolutional network models on base classes from SimpleShot github by running:
+You can download the pretrained convolutional network models on base classes by running:
 ```angular2
 cd ./src
 python download_models.py